devgateway/www.developmentgateway.org/_posts/2014-07-17-making-citizen-feedback-more-actionable-in-uganda.md

 created: 1405602900
 old_path: news/making-citizen-feedback-more-actionable-uganda
 title: Making Citizen Feedback More Actionable in Uganda
-lede: As Jed Miller recently noted in The Guardian, making data available online doesn’t mean much on its own.
+excerpt: As Jed Miller recently noted in The Guardian, making data available online doesn’t mean much on its own.
 It is a necessary first step in the open data movement, but information is valuable only when it can be used.
 That means getting the right data in front of the right people.